Ygallo/book-club/TESTING.md

 - **Bug**: style sheet not updating.
 - **Fix**: solved until deployment by adding **?{% now "U" %}**to the end of the href.
 When the project was deployed for submission, the style sheet was not working on the deployed app.
 The solution was to remove **?{% now "U" %}** and upload the stylesheet to Cloudinary

+## Unfixed bugs

+-CSS style file stopped updating mid project, after hard reloading still would not upload changes, I added this code {% now "U" %} from  [Stack overflow](https://stackoverflow.com/questions/52682812/django-css-not-updating).
+This allowed my to keep working until deployment, but once deployed css was not loading at all.
+Finally uploaded the css to cloudinary and the styles load on the deployed page.
+This is not ideal as every change on css means I have to upload a new file but works until a better solution is reach.